Drise13/SurnameSim/README.md

 - Children acquisition: Individuals attempt to gain new children, and the `GainChildren` method handles this process.
 - Statistics tracking: The program tracks various statistics such as population size, mean age, new people, deaths, delta new people, delta deaths, surnames count, net population change, and partner percentage (calculated in the `PrintStats` method).

+## Assumptions

+1. I didn't base this simulation on any actual population statistics, though I think it does a decent job at producing some interesting results.
+2. Surnames do not regenerate.
+The starting population each gets a unique "name" (an integer one greater than the last), and that forms the maximum amount of names in the simulation.
+3. This is paternally biased.
+To keep things simple, females of the population take the male surname when paired.
+Surnames are never combined (see point 2), or modified in any way.
+This simulation would work the same (mostly?) if maternally biased, though I suppose at that point males are only needed for population growth (topic not relevant for this simulation, just some side thoughts).
+4. Surnames are inherited from the parent.
+I didn't originally consider this an assumption, but this is not always true in every culture, with Iceland being the example (Icelandic surnames are paternal first names appended with `-son` or `-dattir` depending on gender.
+If Oluf had a son Jón, he would be named Jón Olufsson).
+5. People die when they reach their maximum lifespan, but can also die early due to "accidents", being more prone the older they are.
+6. When a person with a partner dies, the surviving partner does not gain a new partner.
+7. Exponential distributions are used here to help move away from uniform distributions, since I found that uniform populations die really easily.
+An example would be that a Person is more likely to have a life span of 80 than 20, but that drops off significantly past 80.

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/your/repository.git`